Bluezzi/Number-Guessing-Game/Readme.md

-Guess the Number!
+Guess the Number
-Run for the Rules.
+Run for the Rules
+&
+Follow the prompts to try and win!